weibeld-personalisation/sudoers/README.md

 Custom sudoers settings for different platforms.

-> These files are intended to be put in the `/etc/sudoers.d` directory and their settings will be applied on top of the default sudoers configuration of the corresponding platform in `/etc/sudoers`.
+> These files are intended to be put in the `/etc/sudoers.d` directory and their settings will be applied on top of the default sudoers configuration in `/etc/sudoers`.

 ## Installation